Understanding the Cost of Daycare in Illinois

 In this situation, the nanny gets a fatter paycheck, but you end up paying less per child for the service.
 This choice offers a decent degree of flexibility, comfort, and convenience, along with increased socialization for the children and help with household work.

 As with any other childcare option, nanny share costs are all over the place.
 However, the nanny will ask for one or two dollars more than the local going rate for a traditional nanny service.
-That means the hourly fee can fall somewhere between $13 and $22.
+That means the hourly fee can fall somewhere between $24 and $30 per hour, split between the families.

 Get Enrollment Information and Register for our Tours & Waitlist…